akornfellner/AdventOfCode/README.md

 This project has solutions for the puzzles of the [Advent of Code](https://adventofcode.com/) website written in Rust and/or Python

 ### Structure
 There is one subdirectory for each year.
-In each year folder there are Rust/Python projects for each puzzle of the year
+In each year folder there are Rust projects for each puzzle of the year

 ### Aims
-This code was for training coding with Rust and Python.
+This code was for training coding with Rust.
 There is no guarantee that the offered solution is the best one.
+I tried to use as few offered crates as possible and build all data structs on my own